 - Select the monthly statement you want to export.

 - Select the file format your finance or budget app uses (most finance apps support OFX).

 - Select the method for saving the file from the share sheet.

 This will create a file, which you can then import to your preferred budgeting or finance program if it is supported.
 Each company will have a different way of importing transactions.
 Refer to your personal finance app's user guide for additional information.
 If you don't see this option in your personal finance app, check with the company to see if importing is supported.

 If you have not yet received your first Apple Card statement, you won't see this feature.
 Transaction history export is only available for monthly statements.

 Do you have any questions about how to export your Apple Card transactions so you can share them with your personal finance program?
 Put them in the comments and we'll help you out.

-Updated February 2020: Updated for support of OFX files.
+Updated June 2020: Updated for support of Quicken and QuickBooks file formats.

 Master your iPhone in minutes